 With a view to its own identity and continued growth, Willemen General Contractor moved into the offices on Boerenkrijgstraat in Mechelen in 2000.
 The contracting and holding activities were placed in separate companies at the beginning of 2004.
 Ergon was sold one year later to the Irish group CRH.
 The group had its first large foreign production plants thanks to Ergon.
 The Industrielle du beton site near Paris was transformed from a heavily loss-making production unit into a highly profitable and modern precast concrete factory.
 A completely new concrete plant was built in Mszczonów (Warsaw) to introduce prestressed concrete in Poland, to great success.
 When Ergon was sold, these foreign branches were also acquired by CRH.

 Acquisitions and reforms

-In addition to these acquisitions, important internal reforms were also implemented starting in 2008.
-A Supervisory Board was established with outside directors.
-The Board has as goal guiding the group in its ambitious growth plans, and professionalisation of the organisational structure.
-Since 2009, the supporting departments (Finance, IT, HR and Legal, Risk & Insurance) have been bundled in Shared Service Centers.
-This allows each company within Willemen Groep to concentrate on its core tasks and gives it the space needed to develop.
+In addition to these acquisitions, important internal reforms were also implemented from 2008 onwards.
+There was a Supervisory Board established with external directors.
+The board’s objective is to guide the group in its ambitious growth plans and the professionalisation of its organisational structure.
+Since 2009, the support services (Finance, IT, HR, Legal, Risk & Insurance, Innovation, Business Transformation, and Communication) have been bundled in Service Centers.
+In this way, every company within the Willemen Groep can concentrate on its core tasks and is given room to do business.

 One of the largest family construction groups in Belgium

-Today Willemen Groep, with 2,300 employees and annual sales of 750 million euro, is on of the largest family construction groups in Belgium.
-The group recently also set foot on the African continent.
-Cosimco has an office in Casablanca (Morocco), and Willemen Construct realized the new Belgian embassy in the Congolese capital Kinshasa.
+Today, Willemen Groep has 2,400 employees and an annual turnover of over 900 million euros, making it one of the largest family-run construction groups in Belgium.
+The group also got a foothold on the African continent a few years ago.
+From its office in Casablanca, Cosimco realises numerous industrial projects in Morocco and Willemen Construct built the new Belgian embassy in the Congolese capital of Kinshasa.
 It's the first passive building in Central Africa.
-On a site of 53 hectares in the port of Tangier we are currently building a brand new container terminal.
-The terminal will have a quay length of 1,200 meters and it will be the first automated container terminal in Africa.
+We built a new container terminal with a quay length of 1,200 metres at a 60-hectare site in the port of Tangier.
+It is the first automated container terminal in Africa and one of the most technically advanced in the world.

 2013 Entrepreneur of the Year